 Although the PESHMELBA model is dynamic, model outputs considered in this paper are scalar quantities rather than temporal series to keep the problem simple.
-In order to investigate PESHMELBA abilities to properly represent transfers in a heterogeneous landscape, sensitivity analysis is performed on four hydrological and quality variables: 1/ cumulated water volume transferred in the subsurface (saturated lateral transfers), 2/ pesticide mass transferred in the subsurface (saturated lateral transfers) 3/ cumulated water volume transferred on surface (surface runoff), 4/ cumulated pesticide mass transferred on surface (surface runoff).
-However, these quantities are spatialized leading to multidimensional outputs.
-To deal with the spatialized aspect, GSA is first performed on scalar quantities, on each landscape element (see Sections 2.4.1 to 2.4.3), then sensitivity indices are aggregated in a second time providing catchment-scale sensitivity indices (see Section 2.6).
+In order to investigate PESHMELBA abilities to properly represent transfers in a heterogeneous landscape, sensitivity analysis is performed on four hydrological and quality variables: (1) cumulated water volume transferred in the subsurface (saturated lateral transfers), (2) pesticide mass transferred in the subsurface (saturated lateral transfers) (3) cumulated water volume transferred on surface (surface runoff) and (4) cumulated pesticide mass transferred on surface (surface runoff).
+However, these quantities are spatialized, leading to multidimensional outputs.
+To deal with the spatialized aspect, GSA is first performed on scalar quantities, on each landscape element (see Sect.
+2.4.1 to 2.4.3), then sensitivity indices are aggregated in a second time to provide catchment-scale sensitivity indices (see Sect.
+2.6).